-Our dress guidelines are based on the premise that a student's attire reflects their sense of selfesteem and concern for the general appearance and feeling of the school.
+Our dress guidelines are based on the premise that a student's attire reflects their sense of self-esteem and concern for the general appearance and feeling of the school.
 Students are to wear clothing and shoes that are neat, clean, and appropriate for the occasion.
 All students are encouraged to use their best judgement when considering what to wear to school.
 Bra straps are to remain covered; however, sports bras are acceptable.
 Students must wear modest cuts for tops and skirts/shorts.
+Skin should not be visible between the bottom hem of the top to the top of the pants.
 Shorts and skirts must be at least as long as the student's hand, from the wrist to their fingers.
 For most Middle School students, that means an inseam of three or more inches.
 Strapless shirts or spaghetti strap shirts are not allowed in grades 5-8.
-No cut-off t-shirts (muscle shirts) or cutoff shorts.
+No cut-off t-shirts (muscle shirts) or cut-off shorts.
 No clothing depicting drugs, alcohol, violence, profanity, or initials or acronyms not commonly known (such as K.U. or K.S.U.) is to be worn at school.
 No hats are to be worn in the school building.
 Students not in compliance will be loaned suitable clothes to wear for the day.
 The dress code applies to school day, extended care, school field trips, dances, and graduation.